 Compliance is an essential consideration when migrating from paper-based to electronic invoice, as is already the case for Mexico, Columbia, Brazil, Italy, Hungary, and others.

-Starting in July of 2024, France will implement a new e-invoicing system that requires invoices for all transactions subject to VAT to be issued in electronic form and transmitted to the tax authority in real-time.
+France intends to implement a new e-invoicing system that requires invoices for all transactions subject to VAT to be issued in electronic form and transmitted to the tax authority in real-time.

 The reform aims to simplify business processes, enhance competitiveness, streamline VAT reporting obligations, improve fraud detection, and provide real-time knowledge of business activity.